Impedance Management Through PCB Stackup Design With Reference Planes

-Some manufacturers provide impedance calculators that can help you choose the proper trace dimensions required for a given trace/ground plane arrangement and required impedance value.
-Alternatively, if your trace dimensions are constrained, you can determine the level of impedance mismatch between a source, trace, and load in your PCB using one of these calculators.
+Some manufacturers provide impedance calculators that can help you determine the correct trace dimensions required for a given trace/ground plane arrangement and required impedance value.
+However, these calculators are basically enabling a controlled dielectric design as long as you input known Dk and thickness values for the dielectrics.

-Impedance controlled design generally also uses a controlled dielectric board, but the converse is not necessarily true.
 Modifying the layer stackup arrangement, dielectric thickness, prepreg thickness, and laminate thickness all change the impedance seen by signals on the board.
 As a designer, you just need to supply an impedance table or a transmission line table, as well as a stackup drawing, in your fabrication notes.

 What fabricators generally will not do is start modifying trace widths and spacings in order to hit impedance targets.
 They may do things like apply teardrops and etch compensation as part of their engineering review, but this level of modification is best done in your native CAD files, not in the Gerber data.
 In general, you will not be sending the manufacturer your native PCB design files, so they will not go into the design and provide that level of modification to your traces for you.
 In the event they cannot hit your target with their material sets, they will send the board back to you for modifications.

 If you're a designer take the controlled dielectric approach, you might be tempted to calculate multiple impedance profiles for on a single layer.
 In general, it is preferable to only use unique impedance profiles on a single layer.
 For example, your 50/100 impedance profiles (Ethernet, HDMI, etc.) could be combined on the same layer, but you would not want to use these on a different layer that is dedicated to USB, DDR, etc., as these all have their own unique impedance profiles.